How To Reverse Sear A Ribeye Steak – The Ultimate Flavor

 For something like this we use an instant read thermometer, like the Thermapen MK4 (pictured).
 You don’t want to mess around with something that’s going to take a long time to get a proper reading, not after you’ve already invested in a good cut of meat and not to mention the time it has taken you to cook.

-Once your meat hits the 110 degree mark (or 120 for the end temp of medium rare), that’s when you move the steak over direct heat and finish to get that sear mark.
+Once your meat hits the 110 degree mark (or 120 for the end temp if your’re going for medium rare), that’s when you move the steak over direct heat and finish to get that sear mark.
 (We moved ours from the smoker to the Weber kettle grill that we have nice and hot while the meat was smoking.
 You can use whatever grill you have that can get hot hot hot.)
-Note that unlike smoking a brisket and rendering out all the fat, this method doesn’t do that, you will still have that fat just like a grilled steak, but the flavor intensity will be that much higher.

-I like my steak rare to medium rare so I cook to 125 – 130 degrees Fahrenheit at the center.
+I like my steak rare to medium rare so I remove it at 125 – 130 degrees Fahrenheit at the center.
 So once the internal temperature reaches your desired doneness, let it sit for a few minutes for the juices to redistribute and tent it with foil.
 It’ll also keep cooking a little bit with that residual heat.

 The reverse sear is an incredible way to cook a steak.
 For this we are explaining the smoked reverse sear, by slow smoking a ribeye steak, then finishing it on a hot grill for char and flavor.